nayanex/NgRxLearning/README.md

 `providers: [Service, Logger]`

 In a component or module, it should work.
 Remember, when in doubt, add `@Injectable` to your service if it has dependencies in the constructor or will have in the near future.
 If your service lacks the `@Injectable` keyword and you try to inject it into a component's constructor, then it will throw an error and your component will not be created.

+# Fetching and persisting data with HTTP – introducing services with Observables